-Drospirenone-containing contraceptives linked to higher risk of blood clotsNovember 7th, 2011 in Diseases, Conditions, Syndromes /
+Drospirenone-containing contraceptives linked to higher risk of blood clotsNovember 7, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 The use of drospirenone-containing oral birth control pills is linked to a significantly higher risk of blood clots, both deep vein thrombosis and pulmonary embolism, according to an article in the Canadian Medical Association Journal.

 All oral contraceptives are associated with a higher risk of blood clots, but there is conflicting information about the risk of adverse events with drospirenone.
 Many previous studies have evaluated risks of second- and third-generation contraceptives, which both contain derivatives of testosterone.
 Israeli researchers undertook a study to determine the risk of venous and arterial blood clots in various oral contraceptive users.
 They looked at data on 329 995 women in Israel aged 12 to 50 years who received oral contraceptives between January 2002 and December 2008 and followed them until 2009.
 There were 431 223 total use episodes.